kapilyadav1991/kapilyadav1991.github.io/_pages/cv.md

 # Curriculum Vitae

-You can upload a PDF version of your CV here.
+A downloadable PDF CV will be added here.

 ## Current Position

 Postdoctoral Research Associate in Fire, Livelihoods & Biodiversity
 Royal Holloway, University of London

-## Research Interests

-- Fire governance
-- Political ecology
-- Environmental humanities
-- Agrarian change